ByeonghoonJeon/Personal-Webpage/README.md

 # README

-This repo contains practice files and working on files.
-Final version will be uploaded to separated repo.
+This repo is comprised with html and css for building my CV website.
 [My webpage](https://byeonghoonjeon.github.io/Personal-Webpage/)